MRK WP - The WordPress Professionals

 You may have noticed that your HTML title includes the word ‘archives’ in Google search results.
 In this blog post, we’ll guide you through the steps on how to remove archives from HTML titles in WordPress.
-Before we proceed any further, let us understand what archives in WordPress are.
+However, before we proceed further, let us understand what archives in WordPress are.

 Some of these commonalities can include Tags, Dates, Categories, and Post types.
-Archives also make it simpler for users to access all posts that have something in common.
+Archives also simplify the process for users to access all posts that have something in common.

 When you have the Yoast plugin in WordPress, it adds the word ‘archives’ to the archive pages for taxonomies by default.
-Hence, the word ‘archives’ will be visible in your HTML title.
+Hence, the term ‘archives’ will be visible in your HTML title.
 The good news is you can remove this.
-Wondering how to go about it?
+Are you wondering how to go about it?
 In today’s blog post, we’ll take you through the steps.

 Check out this YouTube video on how you can remove ‘archives’ from HTML titles in WordPress and Yoast SEO.

 Firstly, go to the website’s admin area, which is the ‘Dashboard’.

 2. Open the left side bar